The constitution of the SEOA can be downloaded as a PDF file

 4.1.2 Honorary Life Membership may be accorded to persons who have given outstanding service to orienteering and who have been nominated by the Executive Committee and approved by the Annual General Meeting.

-4.2 Membership fees are payable annually on 1st January.
+4.2 Individual membership fees are payable annually on 1st January through a club.
 For the purpose of assessing fees, age and class of competitor shall be as currently defined by BOF.

 5.1 All individual members have the right to vote at General Meetings.
-A family or group as defined in clause 4.1.1 of this constitution will have one vote at General Meetings.
 A simple majority shall carry a motion.
 No proxy votes are allowed; postal votes shall be included in any vote directly pertaining to the Constitution.
 Such votes must be received by the Secretary four clear days before the meeting.

 6.1 The financial year of the Association shall run from 1st January to 31st December and submitted, after audit by a person whose appointment has been approved by the Committee, to the Annual General Meeting in the following year.

-For on-line transfers the Treasurer shall be limited to payments of less than £500 in any one transaction without first getting the written approval of the Chairman.
+For electronic transfers the Treasurer shall be limited to payments of less than £500 in any one transaction without first getting the written approval of the Chairman.

 6.3 All surplus income or profits are to be reinvested in the association.
 No surpluses or assets will be distributed to members or third parties.